Last updated on February 11th, 2019

 Remember “fair exchange” at all times and you can’t go too far wrong.

-This article is Part 3 of the “Become a House Sitter” series:
+This article is Part 3 of our “Become a House Sitter” series:

 - Is house sitting right for me?